smb685/ReadMEGen/sample_readme/README.md

-# Title: budgetmakeranytime-evenoffline
+# Title: react-attack-portfoliostyle
 ![badge](https://img.shields.io/badge/license-MIT-darkred)

 ## Description:

-This project was made so that a person can use their budget app on and offline!
+For this challenge, we had to create a portfolio using React!

 ## Table of Contents
 - [Description](#description)